 One way would be to put the games on one or more platform-specific app stores like the iTunes App Store, Google Play or Microsoft Store.
 On the other hand, if the game is to be targeted at regular computers, it may be about offering the games to indie-focused software markets like GOG Galaxy or the upcoming Jump subscription-driven market.

 The second option appeals to those who want to keep it purely without mainstream influence, as if it is like offering indie-music records through the inner-urban record stores and having it played on community radio stations or by venues visited by the target audience like the cool cafes.
 It may also include making the games downloadable through the developer’s own Website.
-But it may only appeal for Windows, Linux or Mac regular-computing platforms.
-This approach may simply appeal to those who
+But it may only appeal for Windows, Linux or Mac regular-computing platforms rather than mobile devices or consoles and set-top devices.

 But Google has taken a process similar to a mainstream full-line music outlet running and promoting an “indie” genre.
 Here, they are running the “Indie Games Festival” in San Francisco to draw out indie games developers and have them offer the Android platform the best software they can provide.
 What I see of this is it is a way to stimulate the indie games market especially courting those developers that are writing for mobile platforms.